-MPHA staff will allow two weeks for receipt of a third party written verification, and will attempt a third party oral verification before accepting self certification documents.
-Self certification documents are from the family and may include benefit checks, employment checks, income tax returns, benefit award letters, savings and checking account statements, estimated market value of real estate from tax statements, United States Savings Bond redemption values, or other relevant documents.
-Self certification is a last resort which MPHA may uses when other methods are not available.
-In cases where third party verification cannot be obtained, MPHA will document the reason why another method was used.
-MPHA will not photocopy United States Treasury checks.
-For asset income verification MPHA will only seek third party verification of bank accounts when the total value of all assets is over \$5000.
-MPHA will review documents to determine asset values.
+Third party written includes documents received from the Tenant Family originated by a third party, and may include benefit checks, employment checks stubs, income tax returns, benefit award letters, savings and checking account statements, estimated market value of real estate from tax statements, United States Savings Bond redemption values, or other relevant documents.
+MPHA staff will allow two weeks for receipt of a third party written verification forms, and will attempt a third party oral verification before accepting self-certification documents.
+Self-certification documents a written statement from the Applicant or tenant regarding income or the value of assets.
+For asset income verification MPHA will only seek third party verification when the total value of all assets is over \$50,000.
+MPHA may review documents to determine asset values.

-5. Sources of information may include, but are not limited to, the applicant landlords, employers, family social workers, parole officers, court records, drug treatment centers, clinics, physicians or police departments or others depending upon the circumstances.

-- 6. Applicants who claim a disability status, as defined in Section 223 of the Social Security Act section 102 (7) or the Developmental Disabilities Assistance and Bill of Rights Act, but do not receive Social Security benefits, a qualified medical practitioner will provide a medical certification of disability.
+- 5. Sources of information may include, but are not limited to, the applicant landlords, employers, family social workers, parole officers, court records, drug treatment centers, clinics, physicians or police departments or others depending upon the circumstances. - 6.
+Applicants who claim a disability status, as defined in Section 223 of the Social Security Act section 102 (7) or the Developmental Disabilities Assistance and Bill of Rights Act, but do not receive Social Security benefits, a qualified medical practitioner will provide a medical certification of disability.
 The receipt of veterans' benefits for disability does not establish disability status for allowable deductions. - 7.
 MPHA will also verify and document in the applicant or tenant file: - A. Age of family members, or student status when necessary to support claimed deductions. - B. Local preference status. - C. Non-economic selection criteria.
-(See Part II REQUIREMENTS FOR ADMISSION.) - 8.
+(See Requirements for Admission Policy). - 8.
 MPHA must receive all verifications no more than 90 days prior to the initial lease date and reexamination effective date to ensure that current and accurate data are being used in calculating Rents, eligibility and qualification. - 9.
 MPHA will verify all changes reported in income, which affect Rent between admission and reexamination as provided in 4, 5, 6 &7 above. - 10.
-When an applicant or tenant reports annual income that appears to be less than adequate for the family's needs, or less than the amount of income benefits that the family appears to be eligible for such as MFIP, TANF, welfare, unemployment compensation, child support, MPHA will verify the absence of the income. - 11.
-An applicant or tenant's failure to provide written, accurate, current, objective and verifiable information regarding income, assets, family composition, childcare, alcohol abuse, illegal drug use or criminal activity is grounds for denial of admission or termination of the MPHA lease.
+When an applicant or tenant reports annual income that appears to be less than adequate for the family's needs, or less than the amount of income benefits that the family appears to be eligible for such as MFIP, TANF, welfare, unemployment compensation, child support, MPHA will verify the absence of the income.

+11. An applicant or tenant's failure to provide written, accurate, current, objective and verifiable information regarding income, assets, family composition, childcare, alcohol abuse, illegal drug use or criminal activity is grounds for denial of admission or termination of the MPHA lease.